retroj/mowedline-manual/configuration.md

  * background-color

     The background color of the widget.
-See the explaination under 'color' below for the allowed values of this property.
+See the explanation under 'color' below for the allowed values of this property.
 The default is #f, meaning it should use the window's background color.